patriciogonzalezvivo/glslViewer/README.md

     }
 ```

-There is a more extense example on `examples/test_multibuffer.frag` and `examples/grayscott.frag`.
+There is an extended example on `examples/test_multibuffer.frag` and `examples/grayscott.frag`.

 ### Using the defines flags to draw the background